 For a majority of U.S. CEOs, the pandemic has meant an acceleration in digital transformation by months or even years.
-'The move to digitization has accelerated and the expected benefits will likely be permanent.
+The move to digitization has accelerated and the benefits will be permanent.
 There is no going back.

-- Carl Carande, Vice Chair for Advisory, KPMG in the US
+Carl Carande, Vice Chair for Advisory, KPMG in the U.S.